Nordix/Meridio/docs/components/frontend.md

 The external interface to be used for external connectivity must be provided to the frontend.
 One way to achieve this is to rely on NSM which through a NSC container can install a VLAN capable interface into the particular frontend POD.
 The master interface residing in the host network namespace, the VLAN ID and the IP network NSM shall use to allocate IP address to the external interface must be configured to get consumed by the Remote VLAN NSE.
-Alternatively, the external interface can be provided using Multus in which case no NSC or Remote VLAN NSE is required, and IP address allocation can be taken care of by a suitable IPAM CNI plugin (configured in the Network Attachment Definition).
+Alternatively, the external interface can be provided using Multus in which case no NSC or Remote VLAN NSE is required, and IP address allocation can be taken care of by a suitable IPAM CNI plugin (e.g. [whereabouts](https://github.com/k8snetworkplumbingwg/whereabouts)) configured in the Network Attachment Definition

 When started, the frontend installs src routing rules for each configured VIP address, then configures and spins off a [BIRD](https://bird.network.cz/) routing program instance providing for external connectivity.
 The bird routing suite is restricted to the external interface.
 The frontend uses [birdc](https://bird.network.cz/?get_doc&v=20&f=bird-4.html) for both monitoring and changing BIRD configuration.